tallenglish/HyperComplex/README.md

 This package is a combination of the work done by [discretegames](https://github.com/discretegames) providing the [mathdunders](https://github.com/discretegames/mathdunders) and most of the [hypercomplex](https://github.com/discretegames/hypercomplex) base functionality, but also [thoppe](https://github.com/thoppe) for providing the base graphical plot functionality from [cayley-dickson](https://github.com/thoppe/Cayley-Dickson).

+### **`Additions To Above Libraries`**

-This library however has been taylored to use ***`Jupiter Notebook`***, and the native notebook functionality of Visual Studio Code rather than work as command line tools.
-I have also added to these base packages, functionality for `inner, outer and hadamard products`.
+This library has been taylored to use ***`Jupiter / Visual Studio Code Notebooks`*** as well as work with command line for the graphical portions.
+I have also added to these base packages, functionality for `inner, outer and hadamard products` as well as extending the graphical capabilities of the Cayley-Dickson graphs to include layers, so as to improve readability when graphing high order complex numbers, sucj as Octonions or Sedenions.
+This allows the user to visualise each individual rotation group easilly if so wished, or limit the graph to a specific number of layers, and specific direction of rotation as clockwise `-` and anti-clockwise `+` rotations are handled as seperate layers.

-Another significant update is the `HyperComplex.group()` function which has been updated to better display the rotational transforms up to `Octonions`, `Sedenions` are also included, but as you will see it is very complex and not very useful when displayed in 2D.

 ### **`Requirements`**

 The following packages are required, specifially for the graphical functionality, if you remove the HyperComplex.group() and HyperComplex.plot() methods, you no longer need these requirements and the package can work standalone:

-- numpy
-- pylab
 - itertools
 - functools
+- argparse
 - matplotlib
 - graph_tool
 - graph_tool.draw
 - seaborn
 - networkx
 - numbers
+- numpy
+- pylab

 ### **`Import HyperComplex Library`**